 Hatzolah's interaction and cooperation with other EMS, Police, Fire, Paramedic, and other agencies leads to better understanding and relationships with the Jewish communities.
-When an emergency occurs, having an EMT who is knowledgeable and understanding of the Jewish laws, languages, and cultural nuances, lends a great deal of comfort to both the patient and family, and can also diffuse potentially uncomfortable scenarios.
+When an emergency occurs, having a responder who is knowledgeable and understanding of the Jewish laws, languages, and cultural nuances, lends a great deal of comfort to both the patient and family, and can also diffuse potentially uncomfortable scenarios.

-Hatzolah's volunteers are certified EMT's (Emergency Medical Technicians) or physicians and are very well trained and equipped.
+Hatzolah's volunteers are certified EMT's (Emergency Medical Technicians), nurses, PAs, or physicians and are very well trained and equipped.
 Hatzolah's communities place a great importance on saving lives, and therefore donate generously, allowing Hatzolah to purchase advanced and high-tech equipment, to help the volunteers save lives.

 Hatzolah's volunteers are members of the communities they serve.
 As such they are familiar with the neighborhoods, the stores, the shuls and schools.
 They are dedicated to and familiar with the unique needs and sensitivities of the Jewish communities.